bailey27/cppcryptfs/README.md

 Recovery of Lost or Corrupted Config File
 -----------
-Recovery of a lost or corrupted config file is possible if you have the unencrypted master key.
+Recovery of a lost or corrupted config file is possible only if you have the unencrypted master key.

 cppcryptfsctl --printmasterkey PATH (path to encrypted filesystem dir or config file)